 - Set SDK storage size – This API will let you configure the size of SDK storage for scenarios where developers need the ability to store as many logs as possible when the device is offline, or when they want to send the data only few times a day.
 In those cases, you can configure the storage size according to your needs.

-- Create a Unity Extension Editor.
+- [SHIPPED] Create a Unity Extension Editor.
 This editor enables developers to more easily manage their App Center SDK installation and updates from directly within Unity instead of managing each package themselves.